StanislasBertrand/UniversalFaceRecog-TF2/ReadMe.md

 **recognition**
 This folder contains the code that takes as input a face and recognizes a person, in two steps:
-* Deep learning based face embedding extraction
+* Deep learning based face embedding extraction.
+This neural network take as input a face, returns a feature vector of size 512.
-* nearest neighbor search to find a matching embedding of a person in our database
+* nearest neighbor search to find a matching embedding of a person in our database.
+Takes a input an embedding vector, and tries to look for similar embedding vectors in our people database.
+If a vector in our database is close enough, then we have found that person.

 **train**
 This folder contains scripts to add any person to the face recognition database